See our Domestic Violence and Firearms policy summary for a comprehensive discussion of this issue.

 Relinquishment of Firearms by Individuals Convicted of Domestic Violence Crimes

-Proposition 63, passed by California voters in November 2016, requires defendants convicted of firearm-prohibiting crimes, including domestic violence offenses, to provide proof that they sold or transferred their firearms within specified timeframes after conviction.
+Proposition 63, passed by California voters in November 2016, requires defendants convicted of all firearm-prohibiting crimes, including domestic violence offenses, to provide proof that they sold or transferred their firearms within specified timeframes after conviction.
 It also requires assigned probation officers and courts to verify that the defendant complied with this requirement before final disposition of the defendant’s case and authorizes the court to issue search warrants to recover illegally retained firearms from defendants who fail to comply.
+For more information about these procedures, see the Firearm Relinquishment in California section.

 Removal of Firearms and Incident Reporting by Law Enforcement